exciteabletom/digitalnook.net/INSTALLING.md

 - Create a long, randomised, byte string with the name `key` in `loginKey.py`

 ## Running a development environment
+If you created a virtualenv: run `source .venv/bin/activate`
 Run `python3 -m flask run` or `python3 app.py`

 Have Fun!